JohnnySusp/LegalFedLLM/README.md

 lengths are carried as artifact tensors so later token alignment is bound to the sequence that actually produced the logits.

-Step 2 adds a serialization descriptor for the numerical artifact:
+Knowledge Package schema 2.0 replaces embedded numerical arrays with a serialization descriptor for the numerical artifact:

 ```json
 {